2022–23 SK Slavia Prague season

-The 2022–23 season is the 131st season in the existence of SK Slavia Prague and the club's 30th consecutive season in the top flight of Czech football.
+The 2022–23 season was the 131st season in the existence of SK Slavia Prague and the club's 30th consecutive season in the top flight of Czech football.

 Season events

 On 28 July, Matěj Jurásek signed a new four-year contract with Slavia, keeping him at the club until the summer of 2026.

+On 31 March, David Hovorka announced his retirement from football due to injury.

 Transfers

 On 4 June, Slavia announced the signing of Václav Jurečka from Slovácko, on a three-year contract.

 On 11 June, Slavia announced the signing of Eduardo Santos from MFK Karviná, on a four-year contract.

 On 17 June, Slavia announced the signing of Ewerton from Mladá Boleslav, on a three-year contract.

 On 20 June, Slavia announced the signing of Denis Halinsky from Viagem Příbram, on a three-year contract.

 On 2 July, Matěj Valenta returned to Slavia, signing on a four-year contract from Dynamo České Budějovice.

 On 15 July, Christ Tiéhi joined Slavia on loan until the winter transfer window.

 On 31 August, Slavia announced the signing of Ebrima Singhateh from Paide Linnameeskond on a contract until June 2027.

 On 8 September, Srđan Plavšić joined Baník Ostrava on a season-long loan deal.

 On 9 December, Slavia announced the signing of Petr Hronek from Bohemians 1905 on a contract until 2025.

 On 30 December, Slavia announced that Yira Sor had joined Genk.

 On 4 January, Slavia announced the signing of David Pech from Mladá Boleslav on a contract until June 2027.

 On 7 January, Slavia announced the signing of Igoh Ogbu from Lillestrøm on a contract until 31 December 2026, with Babacar Sy joining on 9 January on a contract until 30 June 2026 from Silon Táborsko.

 On 18 January, Moses Usor joined LASK on loan for the remainder of the season.

 On 7 January, Slavia announced the signing of Christos Zafeiris from Haugesund on a contract until 30 June 2027.